rust-lang/rfcs/text/0000-mergeable-rustdoc-cross-crate-info.md

 This option is not configurable from the command line, and appears to be enabled unless rustdoc is run in its example scraping mode.

-We could make it configurable from the command line, unconditionally generate `doc.parts/`, and use it to gate the merging of CCI.
+We could make it configurable from the command line, unconditionally generate `doc.parts`, and use it to gate the merging of CCI.

-We could also make it configurable from the command line, and use it to gate the generation of `doc.parts/` and the generation of all of the shared files.
+We could also make it configurable from the command line, and use it to gate the generation of `doc.parts` and the generation of all of the shared files.

-We could also leave it as-is: always false unless we're scraping examples, and gate the generation of `doc.parts/` and the generation of all of the shared files.
+We could also leave it as-is: always false unless we're scraping examples, and gate the generation of `doc.parts` and the generation of all of the shared files.

 # Future possibilities